openthread/openthread/src/cli/README.md

 ### diag

 Factory Diagnostics module is enabled only when building OpenThread with `OPENTHREAD_CONFIG_DIAG_ENABLE=1` option.
-Go [diagnostics module][DIAG] for more information.
+Go [diagnostics module][diag] for more information.

 ### service

 Module for controlling service registration in Network Data.
 Each change in service registration must be sent to leader by `netdataregister` command before taking effect.

 ### service add \<enterpriseNumber\> \<serviceData\> \<serverData\>